das-lab/VioDroid-Finder/README.md

 For each app, we provide its privacy policy text, APK file, privacy policy screenshot (of their privacy policy web page) and their metadata (including app version, app developer, app update time, app download count, privacy policy url, privacy policy page source code, etc.).

+The privacy policies and metadata of 600 target apps are in `dataset/apps`.

-We present an example in `dataset/apps`.
+We also present an example in `dataset/apps`:

-Note that the name `C100003425-1.3.10.txt` consists of the app id (C100003425, the corresponding home page is https://appgallery.huawei.com/app/C100003425) and app version (1.3.10).
++ Note that the app data file name `C100003425-1.3.10.txt` consists of the app id (C100003425, the corresponding home page is https://appgallery.huawei.com/app/C100003425) and app version (1.3.10).

-All these data can be downloaded from [Baidu NetDisk](https://pan.baidu.com/s/1ulm35u6AOL83VQbaye_o-g?pwd=85f3)
+The complete data can be downloaded from [Baidu NetDisk](https://pan.baidu.com/s/1ulm35u6AOL83VQbaye_o-g?pwd=85f3)

 Labelled sentences examples (containing 5000 sentences) are presented in `dataset/dataset.csv`.